kg11/web-blog/README.md

     node app.js<br/>
     It will start the server then goto http://localhost:8080 the web page will open and all the features u can see how will it work.<br/>
 iv)For more knowledge see documentation doc.<br/>

+**Note: Only one assumption while posting author name should be same as username.
+This was done to to add edit/delete feature to blof.**